-John Ribbons, B.Bus., CPA, ACIS (Non-Executive Director, Chairman of audit committee)
+John Ribbons, B.Bus., CPA, ACIS (appointed 14 July 2010)

 Mr Ribbons is an accountant who has worked within the resources industry for over fifteen years in the capacity of company accountant, group financial controller or company secretary.

 Mr Ribbons has extensive knowledge and experience with ASX listed production and exploration companies.
 He has considerable site based experience with operating mines and has also been involved with the listing of several exploration companies on ASX.
 Mr Ribbons has experience in capital raising, ASX and TSX compliance and regulatory requirements.
 Mr Ribbons has not held any former directorships in the last 3 years.